OWASP/www-chapter-israel/index.md

 * We run frequent chapter meetings, see more details on the [Meetings](#div-meetings) tab.
 Everyone is welcome to join us!
 * We run the AppSec Israel conference.
 The next one is planned for May 2025!
 * Certain OWASP resources have been translated to Hebrew.
+* We have a variety of venues including a Facebook group, a LinkedIn group and a Slack channel where you can network with your community (see the sidebar for more details).

 ## How you can be involved